List of Regular Show characters: Margaret

-Margaret Smith (voiced by Janie Haddad-Tompkins) is a 5'10" anthropomorphic robin, despite resembling a female cardinal, who works as a waitress at a local coffee shop.
+Margaret Smith (voiced by Janie Haddad-Tompkins) is a 5'10" anthropomorphic red-breasted robin who works as a waitress at a local coffee shop.
 She was good friends with her co-worker, Eileen.
 Mordecai has a huge crush on Margaret and frequently found excuses to go to the coffee shop to see her.
 She has a cousin named John who has an artificial wooden leg.
 The rest of her family are all birds like her and Mordecai, except for her father Frank, a strong and stern human.
 Margaret returns Mordecai's feelings for her and the two begin to finally date in the fourth season.
 They broke up in the season finale when Margaret leaves for college.
 In the episode "Eileen Flat Screen", Margaret returns now as a news reporter, which no one notices.
 In "Merry Christmas Mordecai", Mordecai becomes nervous when he hears that Margaret will be there.
 After several awkward encounters, they finally manage to have a normal conversation with both acknowledging that they had some good times.
 This leads to a montage of memories, ending with a memory of a kiss on a roller coaster.
 Unfortunately, when the scene flashes to the present, they accidentally kiss on the lips and are shocked when they notice CJ watching them.
 CJ runs out of the house while Mordecai runs to the back of the house to find his phone; he notices that all of Margaret's stuff is there and Eileen tells him she is her new roommate.
 Mordecai is stunned when he hears the news and didn't know what to say about Margaret staying with Eileen from now on.

 As of "Sad Sax", Mordecai and Margaret are still just friends, and Mordecai makes it up to CJ by telling her the truth.

 In "1000th Chopper Flight Party", Mordecai is still awkward with her presence and afraid to screw up, even to the point of letting Rigby constantly mess up the Party as a diversion just to keep her away from him.
 When he finally is declared as the lucky guest to ride Chopper 6 for its 1000th flight, he finds it hard to say no and joins.
 Margaret tries to talk to him, but Mordecai awkwardly resists until she scolds him for his attitude in desire for their friendship.
 Mordecai then lifts the tension with a joke and they finally start to have a fun chat.
 This however angers CJ, who misinterprets it as them rekindling their love, and she causes havoc with her storm cloud ability.
 Mordecai tries to save Margaret, but comes short and while dangling from the helicopter, she calms CJ when she reveals that she is in a relationship with news anchor, Del Hanlon, which stuns Mordecai and surprises her parents.